voxel51/fiftyone/docs/source/cli/index.rst

 Find zoo datasets on disk
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Locate the downloaded zoo dataset on disk.
+Locate a downloaded zoo dataset on disk.

 .. code-block:: text

-    fiftyone zoo datasets find [-h] [-s SPLIT] NAME
+    fiftyone zoo datasets find [-h] [-s SPLIT] NAME_OR_URL

 **Arguments**

 .. code-block:: text

     positional arguments:
-      NAME        the name of the dataset
+      NAME_OR_URL           the name or remote location of the dataset

     optional arguments:
       -h, --help            show this help message and exit